Yoav666s/dnd-wiki/collections/_classes/nornfeld/detective/main.md

 Starting at 11th level, when you take the attack action on your turn, your weapon attacks deal additional damage equal to your Intelligence modifier.

 ## Resilient Mind
-Starting at 14th level, you gain a bonus to Wisdom and Charisma saving throws equal to your Intelligence modifier.
+Starting at 14th level, you gain proficiency in Wisdom saving throws.

 ## Relentless Talent
 Starting at 15th level, when you roll initiative and have no remaining uses of Professional Talent left, you regain one use.